PyO3/python3-dll-a/README.md

 -----------------------------------------------------------

-As an advanced feature, `python3-dll-a` can generate Python version specific import libraries such as `python39.lib`.
+As an advanced feature, `python3-dll-a` can generate Python version specific import libraries such as `python39.lib` or `python313t.lib`.

 See the `ImportLibraryGenerator` builder API description for details.

 Maintenance
 -----------

-This crate embeds Module-Defitions based on the `stable_abi.toml` file from CPython.
+This crate embeds Module-Definitions based on the `stable_abi.toml` file from CPython.

 The upstream version of this file is located in the [CPython project][cpython] repository under the path `Misc/stable_abi.toml`.